 Class I: An open-fronted cabinet through which air is drawn to minimise aerosol escape and is filtered through a HEPA filter before discharging to the laboratory air for re-circulation or ducting to the exterior of the building.

-Class I cabinets protect the worker and the environment from contamination but provide no protection for the material handled, as unfiltered air is drawn inside the cabinet.
+Class I lab safety cabinets protect the worker and the environment from contamination but provide no protection for the material handled, as unfiltered air is drawn inside the cabinet.

 They are suitable to use for all types of biological agents except Hazard Group 4, HG4 (See Advisory Committee on Dangerous Pathogens (ACDP) document ‘The management, design and operation of microbiological containment laboratories’ for details).
 They are also useful to enclose equipment such as centrifuges, small fermenters or procedures that generate aerosols.